 Whether you’re reading together or your child is reading on her own, ask questions.
 Asking questions helps your child to see that you are interested and encourages him to want to read more.
 Ask questions that help him to reflect on what he has read as well as predict future outcomes, which will likely make him want to read more.

-Share what you’re reading, take turns reading out load, or read to your child.
-What’s important isn’t that the words are read correctly, it’s that you share a love of the stories and an interest in the words that create the stories that paint your days.
+Share what you’re reading, take turns reading out loud, or read to your child.
+What’s important isn’t that the words are read correctly.
+It’s that you share a love of the stories and an interest in the words that create the stories that paint your days.
 Read often and enjoy it.

 The more it becomes natural in your home, the more your child will become a natural reader.
 Soon, he’ll be the one encouraging you to read at home.